 Ava Duverne follows her acclaimed film Selma with a documentary that looks at the collective oppression of minorities after the passage of the 13th Amendment.
-As the documentary points out, this not only affects cultural racism, but also results in widespread traps of African-Americans and other minorities.
-There is also financial incentive and locking people up is good business.
+As the documentary points out, this not only affects cultural racism but also results in widespread traps of African-Americans and other minorities.
+There is also a financial incentive and locking people up is good business.

 Through the 13th Amendment, after the passage of the 13th Amendment, it became clear how blacks aimed to create new slavery through government, and businesses.
 It is a film that will impress you, discourage you, and hopefully motivate you to take action on a system that has done great harm to our fellow citizens. – Matt Goldberg

 - Director: Ava DuVernay

 2013 image of filmmaker Spike Jones: he was hailed by some sneakers when he came out in the story of a man who fell in love with his operating system.
 But when people get a chance to see a movie they don’t laugh.

 He is one of the best films of the decade – a great, touching story of deep love, love, loneliness, and what it means to be human on earth.
 Joaquin Phoenix gives unprecedented leadership performance, and Scarlett Johansson excels in Samantha’s voice role.

 The cinematography of Ho Van Haithema is warm and inviting, with Arcade Fire scoring tremendously.
 This is a very true picture from top to bottom, eventually, you will find yourself in a bridge of tears about how beautiful the whole thing is.
 Help yourself and give her a shot. – Adam Chitwood

 - Director/Writer: Spike Jonze

 - Cast: Joaquin Phoenix, Scarlett Johansson, Amy Adams, Rooney Mara, Olivia Wilde, and Chris Pratt